kinneygroup/itsi-gcp-compute/itsi/README.md

 ## Summary
-The ITSI Content Pack for GCP Compute from Kinney Group is specifically designed to monitor system health related to Google Cloud Platform (GCP) Compute services.
+The ITSI Content Pack for GCP Compute from Presidio Splunk Solutions is specifically designed to monitor system health related to Google Cloud Platform (GCP) Compute services.
 It leverages Splunk ITSI to provide in-depth analysis and visualization of logs for GCP Compute, ensuring critical systems are operating optimally.
 This content pack is an essential tool for IT professionals looking to enhance the reliability and performance of their infrastructure.

 * Comprehensive Performance Monitoring: Offers detailed insights into GCP Compute instance performance, CPU metrics, disk operations, and network throughput, enabling optimized resource utilization.
 * Critical System Status Tracking: Monitors the real-time operational status of GCP Compute instances and associated resources, helping IT professionals swiftly identify and address potential issues.